-The Flushing Creek Plan is made possible by a grant from the New York State Department of State under Title 11 of the Environmental Protection Fund.
+The Flushing Creek Study is made possible by a grant from the New York State Department of State under Title 11 of the Environmental Protection Fund.

 DCP anticipates the BOA designation will help catalyze the redevelopment of brownfield sites on the eastern edge of Flushing Creek with new mixed-use development with waterfront public access and improved circulation between Downtown Flushing and Flushing Creek.

-Public outreach for the Flushing Creek Plan will commence in April 2019 and preliminary recommendations will be available in August 2019.
+Public outreach for the Flushing Creek Study will commence in April 2019 and preliminary recommendations will be available in August 2019.

 April 2, 2019

-The meeting opened with a presentation by the NYC Department of City Planning that provided a general overview of the Flushing Creek Plan, including the study area, project scope, and timeline.
+The meeting opened with a presentation by the NYC Department of City Planning that provided a general overview of the Flushing Creek Study, including the study area, project scope, and timeline.

 Next, the NYC Department of Environmental Protection (DEP) gave a presentation on the array of existing initiatives that DEP and the U.S. Army Corps of Engineers are overseeing in Flushing Bay and Flushing Creek, including the Long Term Control Plans to control Combined Sewer Overflows (CSO) into the bay and creek, the NYC Green Infrastructure Program, and the Hudson-Raritan Estuary Ecosystem Restoration Feasibility Study.
 View the presentation.